A Game of Instagram Love & Loathe

 Love to loathe your Instagram

-I learnt this game at a workshop given by Instagram superstar Dominque Davis @allthatisshe (if you aren’t aware of her clever, clever pictures I recommend you click on her username to check it out).
+I learnt this game at a workshop given by Instagram superstar Dominque Davis @allthatisshe (if you aren’t aware of her clever, clever pictures I recommend you click on her username to check them out).

 Do you wonder why some of your pictures don’t really work and leave you feeling a bit meh, but can’t really figure out why?
 Can you imagine an Instagram grid where you loved every picture and it was all your very best work?
 Let’s make it happen.